wolves

 Managing Wolves in Colorado

 Wolves will be managed within Colorado using a phased approach, based on the minimum number of animals known to be present in the state.
 These phases will correspond with the status of the species on the Colorado Threatened and Endangered Species list.
-There is no wolf population objective in the final management and restoration plan.
+There is no wolf population size objective in the final management and restoration plan.

-In 2023, The U.S. Fish and Wildlife Service designated the Colorado wolf population as Experimental under Section 10(j) of the Endangered Species Act.
-This provides management flexibility to Colorado Parks and Wildlife that would otherwise be prohibited.
+In 2023, USFWS designated the Colorado wolf population as experimental under Section 10(j) of the Endangered Species Act.
+This provides management flexibility to CPW that would otherwise be prohibited.

 With Colorado voters electing to reintroduce additional wolves to the state, our team of biologists, researchers, wildlife officers and other staff worked with stakeholders statewide to create a plan that provides the best chance for the species to thrive in Colorado.
-This planning factored in the best available science regarding habitat, prey availability, and included input from the public and key stakeholders.
+This planning factored in the best available science regarding habitat and prey availability, and included input from the public and key stakeholders.

 After the final Colorado Wolf Restoration and Management Plan was approved, the Parks and Wildlife Commission finalized regulation changes to Chapter W-10 (Nongame Wildlife) and Chapter W-17 (Damage Caused by Wildlife) to address the increased presence of wolves in Colorado.